marxin/texi2rst-generated/sphinx/gcc/adapteva-epiphany-options.rst

     The default is :option:`-mfp-mode`:samp:`=caller`

-.. option:: -mno-split-lohi, -msplit-lohi, -mno-postinc, -mpostinc, -mno-postmodify
+.. option:: -mno-split-lohi, -msplit-lohi, -mno-postinc, -mpostinc, -mno-postmodify, -mpostmodify
-.. option:: -mpostmodify

   Code generation tweaks that disable, respectively, splitting of 32-bit loads, generation of post-increment addresses, and generation of